aerospike/aerospike-client-python/doc/aerospike.rst

             (Optional) The password will be hashed by the client using bcrypt.
         * **config_provider** (:class:`aerospike.ConfigProvider`)
             (Optional) Dynamic configuration provider.

+            An altenate way to set the path is to set environment variable ``AEROSPIKE_CLIENT_CONFIG_URL`` before running the application.
         * **lua** (:class:`dict`)
             (Optional) Contains the paths to two types of Lua modules